 Open a black trash bag.
 Put one corner (at the bottom of the bag) over the head and tape around the neck.
 Tape any loose areas away from the face so that the shape of the face can be clearly seen through the bag.
 Run the rest of the bag down the torso.

 Open the second black trash bag.
 Run it up, over the shoes, and up the legs.
 For my particular set of clothing, the two trash bags did not completely meet.
 If yours does, you don’t need the third bag.
-If they don’t meet: tape several strips (back, front, sides) across the open space to keep it together.
+If they don’t meet: tape several strips of your duct tape (on the back, front and sides) across the open space to keep it together.
 The third bag should not be a part of the support.
 It will just add one more layer and make it harder to keep it together.

 Take your third bag (if you need it) and cut the end off and cut down one side.
 This will give you one large sheet of plastic.
-I also cut the ties off, that came with mine, because I didn’t like the look.
+I also cut the red plastic ties off, that came with mine, because I didn’t like the look.

 Tape one side of the opened bag down the center of the back of the body bag.